-In this post, I am going to take the opportunity to come clean about the things in my life that are helping us to achieve our goals.
+In this post, I am going to take the opportunity to come clean about the things in my life that helped us to achieve our goals.
 Below, I take a look at some of the advantages that I’ve had in my life (privileges?) as well as the choices that I’ve made to put me in the position that I’m in.

 Where I’ve had good fortune

 I’ve never made it a secret that my upbringing was extremely solid, but in case you haven’t read through the entire site (I don’t blame you, by the way), here are the bullet points.